DUI Attorneys in Pittsburgh

 The penalties for a DUI in Pennsylvania are very serious even when there are no aggravating conditions.
 Any driver who is stopped and charged with drunk driving should contact a criminal defense attorney who understands the laws as they apply to drunk driving.
 Working with the right attorney, it may be possible to have the charges reduced or dismissed depending on the severity of the charge.

 Know Your Rights As A Repeat DUI Offender in Pittsburgh

 Since 2003, when Pennsylvania enacted Act 24, there has been a multi-tiered system in place for determining whether a driver is DUI or DWI.
 Act 24 lowered the legal blood alcohol content limit to 0.08%.
-In addition, court mandated alcohol treatment programs were added to the penalty programs for offenders.
+In addition, court-mandated alcohol treatment programs were added to the penalty programs for offenders.

 DUI and DWI penalties in Pennsylvania vary based on the number of offenses and the level of impairment that is documented in each incident.
-As the number of incidents increase and/or as the level of impairment increases, the severity of the penalties imposed is intended to increase as well.
+As the number of incidents increases and/or as the level of impairment increases, the severity of the penalties imposed is intended to increase as well.

 Repeat Offenders Do Have Options